Frequently Asked Questions

 Important: These are estimates, not professional appraisals.
 For individual items (or groups of similar items) valued over $5,000, IRS rules require a qualified appraisal.
 Individual items over $500 require Form 8283.
 You are responsible for the accuracy of your valuations.

 Yes.
-With a paid subscription, export your donation records in CSV, PDF, HTML, or TXF format.
-CSV works great for spreadsheets.
-PDF and HTML are ideal for printing or sharing with your tax preparer.
-TXF can be imported into TurboTax Desktop or H&R Block Desktop (some donation types may need minor updates after import).
+Export your donation records in CSV, PDF, HTML, or TXF format.
+CSV works great for spreadsheets and is available for free users.
+PDF and HTML reports are part of paid plans and ideal for printing or sharing with your tax preparer.
+Export everything at once from Download data on your dashboard, or export individual donations from any donation list page.

 You own your data, and CSV export is always available.
-Canceling a subscription stops renewal at the end of your billing period; refunds end access immediately.
+Canceling a subscription stops renewal at the end of your billing period; refunds end paid access immediately.
 If you delete your account, paid accounts have a 30-day grace period to export your data (export formats depend on your subscription/payment status; CSV is always available).
-See our export guide or view sample exports.
+See our export guide.

 Yes.
 Export your donation records and use them with any tax software.

 Yes!
-If you exported your data from ItsDeductible before October 21, 2025, you can import those CSV files into Charity Record.
-If you didn't export in time, you may be able to request your data from Intuit and upload the XLSX file.
+You can request your ItsDeductible data from Intuit and import the XLSX file.
+If you exported CSVs before the shutdown, those work too.
 We support all four ItsDeductible donation types (items, cash, mileage, stock & securities), going back to 2010 if you have them.

-Beyond ItsDeductible, we've also added vehicles, digital assets, and art & collectibles, plus support for private stock donations.
+Beyond ItsDeductible's donation category support, we've also added vehicles, digital assets, and art & collectibles, plus support for private stock donations.

-If you import the same file twice, our importer detects duplicate donations automatically and lets you preview before finalizing the import.
+Our importer detects duplicates automatically and lets you preview before finalizing.

 No. Charity Record is a donation tracking tool, not tax preparation software.
 We help you organize your data, but we do not provide tax, legal, or accounting advice.